-- 89. If a telephone call is received from the claimant following a second ineffective visit, it will be necessary to check the details of why the referral was made and the referring officer/section in: - D110 if BDC colleague, or - LMS if CSD/CCD colleague. - 90.
-The claimant's query should be progressed by referring the conversation to the referring officer/section.
+If following a second ineffective visit the claimant telephones, check the details of why the referral was made and the referring officer/section in:

+JSAPS Dialogue110

+CAMLite Contact History if UC colleague or

+LMS

+2. Progress the claimant's query by referring the conversation to the referring officer/section.